cheeming/django-testoauth/README.md

 -------------------------
 Quick overview:
 - Implicit: For web apps and mobile apps.
 Client Secret confidentiality can't be maintained.
 - Authorization Code: For server side web apps.
 Client Secret confidentiality can be maintained.
+Able to use Refresh Token.

 Testing OAuth2 - Implicit
 -------------------------